wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 ```
 We append an _r_ to channel names that transfer data for reindeer, and an _e_ to those for elves.
 Below are the roles of the main channels:

-- _r_arrive / e_arrive_: These rendezvous channels represent how reindeer and elves enter their respective rooms.
-For example, a reindeer enters the reindeer room by communicating with the reindeer room process over _r_arrive_.
-When a reindeer or an elf attempts to enter, it blocks until the room is ready to accept it.
-If the room is full, it simply stops accepting arrivals, and new arrivals wait.
+- _r_arrive / e_arrive_: These rendezvous channels represent how reindeer and elves enter their rooms.
+A reindeer tries to enter by sending on _r_arrive_; because the channel is rendezvous, it blocks until the room is ready to receive.
+When the room is full, it stops receiving arrivals, so additional reindeer (or elves) block until the room re-opens.

-- _r_release / e_release_: These channels represent how a room releases a group.
-For example, after Santa finishes delivering toys, the reindeer room releases the reindeer by sending on _r_release_; each reindeer process synchronizes with the room on this channel to leave.
-Because _r_release_ is a rendezvous channel, the room cannot race ahead, it must wait for each reindeer to actually leave before proceeding.
+- _r_release / e_release_: These channels represent how a room releases a complete group.
+After Santa finishes, the room sends on _r_release_ (or _e_release_) once per group member.
+Because the channel is rendezvous, the room cannot “release ahead”, each send synchronizes with an actual waiting reindeer (or elf).

-- _r_done / e_done_: These channels represent how Santa signals “I have completed the task.”
+- _r_done / e_done_: These channels represent Santa’s “I’m finished” notification to the room.
 The room waits for this signal before releasing anyone.
-For example, after Santa finishes delivering toys, he signals the reindeer room by sending on _r_done_.
-Without this signal, the room would have no way to know when Santa is done.
+For example, after Santa finishes delivering toys, he sends on _r_done_; without it, the room would not know when it is safe to release the reindeer.

 Now let’s look at the reindeer and elf processes, which are quite similar.
 We’ll start with the reindeer process: